 Due to work commitments in the UK, I was only able to spend six weeks in Canada, which meant I had limited time to travel outside of work.
 I was working in a modelling and networking agency called Numa Network as an Office Assistant at their HQ in Calgary.
 My role involved helping photographers, stylists and models during photoshoots.
 Sometimes there were three different shoots happening at the same time!
 It was really good fun and there was always something new to see.
 I always felt supported, met lots of new people through castings and felt integrated in the team – they were all so caring!

 I also met lots of people through living in an Airbnb – which was fairly easy to organise.
 My flatmates were from France, England, Germany Asia and Italy.
 Staying in an Airbnb meant that my flatmates were always changing, and it was great to meet people from all over the world.
 I never felt alone as there was always someone around to spend time with.

 Going overseas for your internship or for study abroad gives you time to get to know yourself and to challenge yourself.
 It is important to go beyond your comfort zone like I did!
 Being rejected is frustrating, nevertheless it's a part of growing up.
 We can be rejected ten times, cut off during interview but it makes us stronger and closer to our actual destination.

+Media and Marketing student Patrycja is in her final year of her studies.
+She completed her work placement in Canada as part of her Level 5 degree programme.
 Leeds Trinity has a number of partnerships with placement providers abroad and this number is growing.
 All Level 4 and 5 students can participate in international work placements as part of their degree.
 Find out more about international placements at Leeds Trinity.